reinh2/reinh2/README.md

 # Reinh

-**Go backend & AI automation engineer.** I build systems where the model does the useful part and never gets to be the authority — server code, PostgreSQL constraints, and a human hold that.
+**AI automation engineer.** I build systems where the model does the useful part and never gets to be the authority — server code, PostgreSQL constraints, and a human hold that.

 Most "AI agent" projects let the model call a mutating API and hope the prompt holds.
 Mine treat it as an untrusted planner: it proposes, the server decides, the database enforces, and a person confirms anything that matters.